jarhart/rattler/features/getting_started.markdown

     $ echo "1 + 2 / 3" | ruby arithmetic_parser.rb --graphviz

+You can use the `--help` option to see all of the available command-line
+options:

+    $ arithmetic_parser.rb --help
+    Usage: arithmetic_parser.rb [filenames] [options]

+        -g, --graphviz                   Display the parse tree using GraphViz dotty --jpg FILENAME               Output the parse tree as a JPG file using GraphViz --png FILENAME               Output the parse tree as a PNG file using GraphViz --svg FILENAME               Output the parse tree as an SVG file using GraphViz --pdf FILENAME               Output the parse tree as a PDF file using GraphViz --ps FILENAME                Output the parse tree as a PS file using GraphViz --ps2 FILENAME               Output the parse tree as a PS2 file using GraphViz --eps FILENAME               Output the parse tree as an EPS file using GraphViz -f, --file FILENAME              Output the parse tree as a GraphViz DOT language file -d, --dot                        Output the parse tree in the GraphViz DOT language

+        -h, --help                       Show this message

+### Iterate

-Let's try parentheses to see if the grouping works correctly:
+Let's try parentheses to see if the parser groups the operations correctly:

     $ echo "(1 + 2) / 3" | ruby arithmetic_parser.rb
     [["(", ["1", "+", "2"], ")"], "/", "3"]

-Well, the grouping does work, but we get the parentheses in the parse tree, which we really don't need.
+The grouping works, but we get the parentheses in the parse tree, which we really don't need.
 Let's fix that by using the `~` operator to [skip](/jarhart/rattler/docs/extended-matching-syntax/skip-operator) those:

     require 'rattler'